Lil Yachty: Musical style

 Lil Yachty has called his style "bubblegum trap."
 His songs have sampled sounds from Mario Bros., Charlie Brown, the theme from Rugrats, the startup sound of a GameCube console, as well as J-pop singer Daoko.
 Other themes in his works include clouds, cotton candy, the Super Nintendo, and scenes from Pixar films.
 His friend TheGoodPerry is heavily involved in the production of his songs.
 Yachty's style has also been described as mumble rap.

 Rolling Stone described his music as "catchy, intentionally dinky-sounding tunes packed with off-color boasts delivered in a proudly amateurish singsong."
 The Guardian called his music "fun, hook-first pop rap oblivious to songcraft and structure that doesn't take itself too seriously, with very little interest in legacy and even less in rap canon."

 Personal life

-In a 2016 interview for CNN, Yachty expressed support for Bernie Sanders in the 2016 presidential election, and praised Sanders for his work during the civil rights movement.
+Yachty expressed support for Bernie Sanders in the 2016 presidential election, and praised Sanders for his work during the civil rights movement.

-On October 20, 2021, Yachty announced the birth of his first child, a girl.
-The identity of the child's mother was not disclosed.
+On October 20, 2021, Yachty welcomed a daughter named Varsity with designer Selangie Henriquez.
+He has chosen to keep his daughter out of the public eye.

 On December 20, 2018, Yachty signed with FaZe Clan.
-Yachty participated in competitive Fortnite tournaments.
+He has also participated in competitive Fortnite tournaments.